adamvallance/cellUview/README.md

 ## Hardware

 cellUview is designed for the Raspberry Pi based OpenFlexure microscope, an open-source 3D printed microscope platform (pictured below).
 More information, including full manufacturing and assembly instructions as well as the required STL files can be found on the <a href="https://openflexure.org/">OpenFlexure website</a>.
+A model of the microscope can also be seen below, from the OpenFlexure YouTube channel.

 It is recommended to use a Raspberry Pi 4B for OpenFlexure.
 In order to use cellUview, we advise using a clean install of Raspbian v10 (Buster), rather than the supplied Raspbian OpenFlexure OS.